CurlyWurly-1/Jetson-Orin-Developer-kit-setup/README.md

 Setup Tips

-1) JETSON ORIN DEVELOPER KIT SETUP (Physical and software setup - assumes a wifi card has been installed and used, or network connection available)
+1) JETSON ORIN DEVELOPER KIT SETUP (Physical and software setup - This assumes a wifi card has already been installed and being used, or a network cable inserted to your router)
    - Remove SD card
    - Install NVME drive (e.g. Samsung 970 EVO Plus - 1TB)
    - Use Jetson SDK Manager to install software into NVME drive